shamy1st/data-structure/README.md

 ![](https://github.com/shamy1st/data-structure/blob/main/images/heap-array-index.png)

 * **applications**

   * **heap sort**
+    * insert all array elments to a heap
+    * remove one by one and put them to the array in order
+    * no you have sorted array

   * **priority queue**
+    * look at PriorityQueue section with Heap

   * **heapify** is transform an array to a heap in place.

         public class Main {